 “Ah,” Nienos said, with a sage air.
 “You see new side of Meskato prince.
 Told you, not pretty.”

 “He is good man, you know,” Nienos spoke again, shrugging.
 “Do not be personal with it.
-Tough to be a prince.
+Tough to be prince.
 Many pressures.
 Have to inspire all the time.
 Better us normal people get not so much involved, huh?”

 “Stop, stop, relax,” Nienos coaxed, holding up his broad hands.
 “So many bad thoughts.
 Why be stuck on it?
 Look around.”